loglabs/ttb/README.md

-# TTSB: Tabular Time Series Benchmarks
+# TTSB: Tabular Timestamped Benchmarks

 Author: shreyashankar

-This repository contains helper functions to read and deploy models on data from time series benchmarks. **Work in progress.**
+This repository contains helper functions to read timestamped tabular data. **This is a work in progress.**

 ## Data Criteria